HikuruOfficial/Hikuru-Fusion/README.md

 **Smart Contracts Application:**
 - **NFT Exchange Contract:** Manages the listing, auction, and sale of NFTs across different marketplaces, ensuring secure and transparent transactions.
 - **Cross-Marketplace Integration Contract:** A contract that interfaces with multiple NFT platforms to enable cross-listing and purchasing, broadening the exposure and availability of unique digital assets.
+- **Purchase NFT with any token:** Provide an opportunity to buy nft not only for native token, but for any token, no matter if it's stablecoins or memecoin.
+The system will automatically exchange the token and you will not have to pay twice.

 ### Aggregation Protocol of Cross-Chain Bridges
 ![image](https://github.com/HikuruOfficial/Hikuru-Fusion/assets/132744928/62bf7f57-baa8-4bc9-aa14-b56736507f66)